Fiber vs. cable internet: Compare speeds & prices

 If fiber is available to you, however, it is likely your best option, as fiber optic is known for being a faster and more reliable form of internet, compared to cable, DSL or satellite internet.
 The main selling point of fiber internet is that speeds can reach up to 6,000 Mbps and the fiber optic cables are less susceptible to weather conditions than traditional cables.
 Find out if fiber internet is available at your address.

-Cable Internet pros and cons
+Cable internet pros and cons

 • Widely available